 Breitling SuperOcean Heritage ’57 Limited Edition Rainbow Review

 Watch & Bullion23 April 2020 | 3 min read

 No watch in my eyes is a clearer testament to this transformation than the brand new Breitling Superocean ’57 Heritage Limited Edition.
-The piece is clearly meant to be provocative, featuring a striking rainbow lume that while I still can’t decide on whether I personally like it or not, I already consider one of the most memorable releases of the year (maybe also for lack of competition).
+The piece is clearly meant to be provocative, featuring a striking rainbow lume that while I still can’t decide on whether I personally like it or not, I already consider it one of the most memorable releases of the year (maybe also for lack of competition).

 This new range offers watches that visually lie much closer to the original than other dive watches Breitling has previously offered.
 In another act of fan service it also does away with the date window that purist have previously complained about being misplaced in these watches.

 The resemblance is mostly visual, as technically speaking this is a picture perfect example of a desk-diver.
 With a bi-directional bezel, 100 meter water resistance, and questionable legibility, no serious diver will care to take this watch underwater.
 The only thing more stupid than actually wanting to use this watch as a diver, however, is expecting a watch with rainbow lume to be a serious diver.

-So let’s talk about the elephant in the room.
-Fucking rainbow lume.
-I mean, what the hell were they thinking?
+Freaking rainbow lume.
+I mean, what the heck were they thinking?
 Making a fun watch that ruffles some feathers?
 The audacity!
 Jokes aside, I appreciate them having some fun with this watch, and offering a rainbow watch for those on a tighter budget.